42atom/minelog/index.md

    4054 plots of size: 401.235 TiB
 Remote Harvester for IP: 192.168.50.127
    3156 plots of size: 312.359 TiB
+Remote Harvester for IP: 192.168.50.201
+   2854 plots of size: 282.468 TiB
 Plot count for all harvesters: 179914
 Total size of plots: 17.389 PiB
-Estimated network space: 21.424 EiB
+Estimated network space: 21.641 EiB
-Expected time to win: 6 hours and 13 minutes
+Expected time to win: 6 hours and 52 minutes
 Note: log into your key using 'chia wallet show' to see rewards for each key